An overview of snowmaking operations at Caberfae Peaks with their snowmaking expert, Tim Meyer, article written by Maralee Cook.

 Man-made snow is used throughout the Midwest and East, says Tim.
 “The man-made snow base is more durable and denser, and used throughout Caberfae.
 We create a 4-6-ft. base all over the mountain, enough to get through warm ups, evaporations and disintegrations, as well as to refresh and supplement throughout the season.
 We hope for an additional 2-4 feet of natural snow to fall over the man-made base.
 If that doesn’t happen, we’ll use the snow making machines to refresh.”
 Man-made snow is groomed every night and is refreshed as needed.
 “It’s a high-quality product that stands up to regular grooming,” he adds.
 “We spoil our skiers, which is what we want to do.”

 The entire process depends on the combination of three factors: temperature, humidity and wind.
 “We can turn on the machines at 28 degrees Fahrenheit when the humidity is 80% or less for marginal conditions.
 As the temperature drops, snow quality improves-the quality of the flake is drier.
 The lower the humidity, the better the snow making conditions are.
-Snow remains too wet if the humidity is high,” he says.
+Snow remains too wet if the humidity is high,” explains Tim.

 For instance, with a fan gun starting at 28 degrees, you will use 16 gallons of water per minute – a low flow, for marginal snow making.
 When temps drop to the low 20s, you can add a second nozzle bank, which adds another 16 gallons per minute, for a total of 32.
 At 15 degrees, add a third bank, now you’re at 45 ½ gallons per minute.
 If it’s single digits, add a fourth bank for 59 gallons per minute.
 Every snow making machine uses its full horsepower regardless of the temperature.
 The colder it gets the more water you can put through each machine for a more efficient operation.